TRIM: Token-wise Attention-Derived Saliency for Data-Efficient Instruction Tuning: Introduction

+Current solutions for obtaining coresets typically estimate sample-level importance using influence-style signals based on gradients or Hessians~\citep{LESS_xia2024, TAGCOS_zhang2025, In2core_san2024}.
+While effective, they are often costly to scale due to per-sample backward passes leading to large compute requirements~\citep{tracin_pruthi2020}.
+Cheaper alternatives based on representation similarity~\citep{RDS_similarity_hanawa2021, deepfeatures_zhang2018} reduce compute by relying on forward-only embeddings, but still assign a single score per sample.
+It has been shown that sample-level importance estimation leads to two systematic biases: (i) \textbf{length bias}, since aggregating token-level signals (e.g., loss/gradient magnitudes) makes scores depend on sequence length, and gradient norms can be negatively correlated with length in instruction tuning~\citep{LESS_xia2024}; and (ii) \textbf{loss-centric bias}, since next-token prediction spreads credit uniformly across tokens even though attention and task-relevant evidence are typically sparse and localized~\citep{h2o, ge2023kvcache, pretraining_token_importance_neurips2024, jiang2024peek_into_token_bias}.

-In principle, the most faithful measure of influence would come from token-wise gradients (or Hessians), but this is computationally infeasible in practice.
+In principle, the most faithful measure of influence would come from token-wise gradients (or Hessians)~\citep{tokenwise_infl_lin2024, QCS_chen2025}.
+However, this is infeasible at scale since it requires gradient/Hessian information at every token position in a sequence.
 We therefore aim to develop efficient proxies that preserve token-level resolution while avoiding the prohibitive cost of gradient computation.
-This leads us to a central question: \textit{``Given only a few target samples for a downstream task, how do we efficiently identify high-impact instruction data for task-specific fine-tuning?"}
+This leads to a central question: \textit{``Given only a few target examples, how can we faithfully and efficiently identify high-impact instruction data by moving from sample-level scoring to token-level signals for task-specific fine-tuning?''}

-We propose a shift from the traditional sample-level, loss-centric paradigm to a \textit{token-level, representation-centric} one, where we leverage the model's hidden states, rich numerical vectors that capture a token's meaning in context.
-Our core insight is that a sample's true utility often resides not in the entire sequence but in a few informative tokens.
-To that effect, we introduce \textbf{TRIM} (\textbf{T}oken \textbf{R}elevance via \textbf{I}nterpretable \textbf{M}ulti-layer Attention), a novel method that identifies influential data by matching the underlying attention patterns of a target task.
+To address this, we introduce \textbf{TRIM} (\textbf{T}oken \textbf{R}elevance via \textbf{I}nterpretable \textbf{M}ulti-layer Attention). \footnote{Code available at \url{https://github.com/manishnagaraj/TRIM_Tokenwise_Efficient_Finetuning}} Our approach shifts from the traditional sample-level, loss-centric paradigm to a token-level, representation-centric one.
+The core insight is that a sample's utility often resides not in the entire sequence but in a few informative tokens \citep{jiang2024peek_into_token_bias, jin2024collaborative_decoding_critical_tokens}; thus, we leverage the model's attention layers to weight and match these critical representations to a target task.